Suboxone Clinics in Alabama

 Aletheia House - Birmingham, AL

-Aletheia House is a suboxone clinic in Birmingham, Alabama, part of the 35222 zip area.
+Aletheia House is a suboxone treatment center in Birmingham, AL, part of the 35222 zip area.

 Address: 4246 5th Avenue South, Birmingham, AL 35222 in Jefferson County